webplatform/docs/guides/lesser-known_semantic_elements/index.md

 just a styling issue, it can be surrounded by a <code>&lt;span&gt;</code> element and set to display as a block level element.

-So for example you could write the Opera contact address seen earlier in this article when talking about the <code>&lt;address&gt;</code> element like this instead:
+For example, you could write the Opera contact address seen earlier in this article like this instead:

 <syntaxhighlight lang="html5"><p>Our company address: </p>
 <address>